 The Bonferroni correction states that if we are going to be testing n hypotheses, then we need to lower our threshold for statistical significance to α/n.
 For example, if we are planning to test at the α = 0.05 level and we will be testing 10 hypotheses, then the Bonferroni correction states we should test at the 0.05/10 = 0.005 level.
-This means instead of rejecting our null hypothesis when we get a p-value less than 0.05, we reject our null hypothesis when we observe a p-value less than 0.005.
+This means instead of rejecting our null hypothesis when we get a p-value less than 0.05, we reject our null hypothesis when we observe a p-value of less than 0.005.
 There are other procedures to correct for multiple comparisons depending on the statistical test involved.

-Bayesian Hierarchical models provide an easy method for A/B testing that overcomes some of these pitfalls that plague data scientist.
-This blog post is inspired by Slater Stich’s Statistical Advice for A/B Testing series, so anyone interested in learning more about these pitfalls can check out his posts.
+Bayesian Hierarchical models provide an easy method for A/B testing that overcomes some of these pitfalls that plague data scientists.
+This blog post is inspired by Slater Stich's Statistical Advice for A/B Testing series, so anyone interested in learning more about these pitfalls can check out his posts.

-If you want further reading on applied Bayesian method, I recommend this book.
+If you want further reading on the applied Bayesian method, I recommend this book.
 In addition to being a good book, it has the most adorable cover.
 Finally, Udacity recently released a free online course on A/B Testing.

 New to Domino?
 Consider a Guided Tour.Watch a Demo of Domino